hlauriejones/CS315_AI/Project 6- CNN/README.txt

 Then we normalize the images because currently the numbers are large and representative of RGB values and we need to put them as as a spectrum between 0 and 1.

-Then we create our model as a sequential model because an CNN looks at data in a sequential way.
+Then we create our model as a sequential model because a CNN looks at data in a sequential way.

 Then we create convolutional layers because we need to capture spatial and temporal dependencies in an image.
 A convolutional layer is a layer that applies a filter to the
 Input result in a feature map.